joaquinrovira/upv-oos-reservations/README.md

 }
 ```

-Each day of the week (the key) maps to a list of preferred time ranges.
-Time ranges that come before are assumed to be preferred to time ranges that come later.
-In this example, the agent would try to make a reservation in a slot in the 20:00-23:59 range.
+Each weekday maps to a list of preferred time ranges.
+Time ranges are assumed to be sorted by decreasing preference.
+In this example, the agent would try to make a reservation in a slot within the 20:00-23:59 range.
 If there are no available slots, it will try in the 18:00-23:59 time range.
 Valid weekdays are `Monday`, `Tuesday`, `Wednesday`, `Thursday`, `Saturday` and `Sunday`.
 Once the agent is running, the configuration file can be modified and the updated configuration will be applied instead.
 This is done by watching for changes with the `github.com/fsnotify/fsnotify` package.

 ### How to obtain `UPV_ACTIVITY_TYPE` and `UPV_ACTIVITY_CODE`